List of Twin Star Exorcists characters: Basara

-The fifth of the eleven Basara.
+He is the fifth of the eleven Basara.
 He wears a magician's outfit and hat.
-He summons impurities the size of fortresses to ambush Rokuro's squad with the determination to avenge Hijirimaru, his former partner.
-Shiromi is returning the favor by taking hostages that are close to Rokuro.
-Rokuro escapes from an Impurity devouring him, and his squad sets up a distraction to surprise Shiromi, while Rokuro hits him hard.
-Despite this, a still-standing Shiromi impales Rokuro and his team, which leaves a repeated disaster image of his peers from the Hinatsuki Dormitory in his eyes.
-Before Rokuro can muster an unprepared power to fight back, Arima emerges and saves the team.
-Shiromi then died realizing Sakanashi may have been using him.
+He summons impurities the size of fortresses to ambush Rokuro's squad in an attempt to avenge Hijirimaru, his former partner.
+Shiromi retaliates by taking hostages close to Rokuro.
+Rokuro escapes from an Impurity attempting to devour him, and his squad sets up a distraction to surprise Shiromi, while Rokuro strikes him.
+Despite this, a still-standing Shiromi impales Rokuro and his team, which causes recurring visions of his peers from the Hinatsuki Dormitory in his mind.
+Before Rokuro can muster a sudden power to fight back, Arima appears and saves the team.
+Shiromi then dies realizing Sakanashi may have been using him.